IE-Norway-2021/Minority-report-project/ML/README.md

 ### 1.5.1.
 [ML.py](ml.py) :

-This file contains all the functions that allow the training of the models, aswell as the generation of various graphs based on the training history of the models.
+This file contains all the functions that allow the training of the models, as well as the generation of various graphs based on the training history of the models.

 ### 1.5.2. tf_lite_converter :

 These two files contain the code used to create tf_lite weights for our models.
-In our case, the Raspberry pi 4 did not increase in effectiveness when using this technology, but it could be used on ohter platforms to increase the inference speed.
+In our case, the Raspberry pi 4 did not increase in effectiveness when using this technology, but it could be used on other platforms to increase the inference speed.